RunCor399/Distributed_Systems_Programming_Exam_Project/README.md

 <br>
 <br>

+#### Note:
+Boolean fields may seem empty when visualized from Visual Studio Code SQLite DB Viewer, but they're actually there and can be seen by hovering each specific entry (expressed as a 0 or a 1).

 ### **OpenAPI & JSON Schemas**
 To implement **HATEOAS** principles and model the new components of the system, I've redefined all JSON Schemas related to already existing concepts and added new JSON Schemas specifically targeted at new components.